 Pico De Orizaba

-This trip is temporaily suspended due to the unrest in Mexico
+This trip is currently suspended due to unrest in Mexico.
+Please check other similar trips like Mt.
+Pisco or Cotopaxi.

 El Pico de Orizaba (known as Citlaltépetl which means Star Mountain) is a striking volcano.
 From the west, it towers over the town of Tlachichuca in the form of a beautiful white cone.
 The glacier starts around 4900-5000m and covers the upper sections of the mountain.
 Pico de Orizaba is the highest mountain in Mexico and the third highest in North America, after Denali and Mount Logan.
 Orizaba makes for an excellent first experience at high altitude.
 “All participants should be in excellent physical condition and have prior knowledge of rope travel, the use of crampons, and ice axe arrest.”